Befeepilf/jest-styled-jsx-transformer/README.md

 # jest-styled-jsx-transformer

-A Jest transformer using the styled-jsx/webpack loader under the hood to include external CSS files in a Jest testing environment.
+A Jest transformer using the styled-jsx/webpack loader under the hood to include external CSS files in a Jest testing environment such that their styles can be rendered using a `<style jsx>` tag.

 ## Installation